 When I've finished, what course can I do next?

 HS117 The geology beneath British landscapes

-See also the London studies and walks programmes within Humanities.
+See also the London studies and online walks programmes within Humanities.

 Charles T. G. Clarke hails from the Republic of Ireland.
 He specialises in Archaeology and Human Evolutionary research.
 With a Bacholar of Science in Applied Archaeology from the Institute of Technology Sligo and a Master of Science in Palaeoanthropology and Palaeolithic Archaeology from the Institute of Archaeology (IOA) University College London (UCL).
 His work touches on aspects of the geological sciences from radiometric dating to an understanding of rock formation.
 He currently works as a Commercial Archaeologist with Archaeological Management Solutions (AMS) in the Republic of Ireland.